 “That threw us off completely because there are very few treatment options for GBM,” says Sheena, who has a master’s degree in public health and had previously worked in an oncology department.
 Shobha’s doctor advised that she wait and watch for tumor growth, but she and her family weren’t comfortable with inaction.

 “I’ve had my own medical challenges and learned over the years how to advocate for myself,” Sheena says.
-“People assume that you should do whatever the doctor says, which is a good place to start, but I’ve learned that you shouldn’t stop there.”
+“People assume that you should do whatever the doctor says, which is a good place to start, but I’ve found that you shouldn’t stop there.”

 The family began looking into other treatment options for Shobha.
 “Every night, we researched clinical trials on ClinicalTrials.gov, and called the medical centers with trials in the morning,” Sheena says.